eProsima/Fast-DDS-monitor/docs/rst/user_manual/application_menu.rst

 Delete inactive entities
 ------------------------

-This button remove all the inactive entities from the database.
+This button removes all the inactive entities from the database.

 .. _delete_statistics_data: